Allison Helen Hendricks’ father tied his own flies and made his own fly rods. He put one in Allison’s hands when she was five years old.

 “I wade guide on the West Coast of Florida,” she says.
 “I’ll target a certain species if it’s what a client wants, but I just fish to fish, whether it’s in my waders, from a boat, or getting a bass to hit my fly on a freshwater pond.”

-She also writes (she’s been published in DUN Magazine and elsewhere), teaches the art of fly casting, and works with respected brands like Monic Fly Lines and RiverBum fly gear.
+She also writes (she’s been published in Dun Magazine and elsewhere), teaches the art of fly fishing, and works with respected brands like Monic Fly Lines and RiverBum fly gear.

 “I work hard for my clients and with companies in order to live the way I do,” Allison says.